Bed Rotting: The Self-Care Myth You Need to Know About

 When Rest Becomes a Trap

 There’s nothing wrong with needing a break.
 But when your day disappears into endless scrolling and lying in bed, that break can backfire.
-It doesn’t replenish your mental energy, it drains it.
-Your brain isn’t being nourished by stimulation or engagement.
-It’s sitting idle, leaving space for negative thoughts to take over.
+It doesn’t replenish your mental energy; it drains it.
+Your brain isn’t nourished by stimulation or engagement.
+Instead, it sits idle, leaving space for negative thoughts to take over.

-If you’ve ever laid in bed all day hoping to feel better, only to feel worse afterwards, that’s not a failure, it’s a sign this method isn’t working for you.
+If you’ve ever laid in bed all day hoping to feel better, only to feel worse later, that’s not a failure; it’s a sign this method isn’t working for you.
 And that’s okay.
 You’re not broken.
 You just need a better approach.

 Here are six simple strategies to break free from the bed rotting cycle.